 Once you’ve separated the good from the bad, make sure to clean them well before cooking.
 Sometimes simply rinsing the mussels off doesn’t remove all of the unwanted dirt.
 Mussels can carry barnacles or sand, and you want to make sure that all of this is gone before you throw the shells in a pot.

-In the sink, put all of the shells in a strainer.
-Have a large bowl off to the side.
-Take each mussel individually and scrub it clean with a scrub brush or, as Mama Foreign Fork used, a toothbrush.
-Depending on where you get your mussels, they may still have the “beard” on them.
+- Depending on where you get your mussels, they may still have the “beard” on them.
 The “beard” is a line of hair that runs from the opening of the mussel.
 Simply pull on this lightly to remove it.
 Continue scrubbing each mussel with a stiff scrub brush until they are clean.
 They are now ready to eat!

-Cooking the Mussels
+Cooking Your Brussels Mussels

-This part is easy… just follow the instructions below!
 When I cooked mussels for the first time, I was concerned because the meat inside the shells appeared to be a beige color instead of the orange that I was accustomed to.
 As the mussels cook and touch the air, the colors will continue to deepen, so a few minutes after cooking, they may still be developing their orange color.

 If, however, your mussels don’t ever turn orange, do not fear.
 The orange ones are female, whereas the pale ones are male!
 Both are perfectly safe to eat.